charliebakerr/charliebakerr/README.md

 - 👋 Hi, I’m @charliebakerr
 - 👀 I’m interested in quantitative analysis, API's,  all things crypto esp python api interactions and hft
 - 🌱 I’m currently self teaching C++ quant libs and other external libraries
-- 📫 You can reach me on cgb200021@gmail.com
+- 📫 You can reach me on cgb200021@gmail.com - DM for more projects as are saved in private repository